Skyshader77/Lacryma-Hydra/chapter18-5.typ

 Serena used her last reserves of strength to produce the smile she always showed before Nix.
 "You Magi have inflicted much worse on me."

+"You lie.
+You were a vain Goddess.
+You did not save Baba, me nor Majorian."

+"It is not the duty of the Goddess to save everyone."

+"Worthless!
+All of your lies are worthless!"

+"Do you doubt it, then?
+My love for you, sweet sister?"

+"Love?
+You call this love?
+It is no wonder you were alone for a millennium.
+The whole world rejects you, Serena.
+The Gatekeeper have mercy on you."

 Serena put Nix on Spartak's back.

 "You know what to do," said Serena to Spartak.

-Spartak barked, sprinting for Thanatopolis' walls.
+Spartak barked, sprinting for Thanatopolis' inner walls.
+Nix roared in pain on its back.
 Serena smiled.
-A cool breeze brushed her bloodied hair.
+At least the life of her dear sister would be spared.
+A cool breeze brushed Serena's bloodied hair.
 This has been a beautiful millennium of existence.
 She closed her eyes and slumped on the ground. _Erfan...I am coming...I am coming, my son..._
 She slept tasting blood in her throat.
 Rocks had never felt so soft.
 A wave caressed her bleeding cheek.
+She saw herself as a child again, a curious girl who touched the magical toys her parents gifted her and Nix.
+She witnessed the forbidden kiss she gave the past Nix under a starry sky and the outrage it ignited in their parents.
+Love.
+Love for Nix.
+Love for Regnant the DragonSlayer.
+Love for Erfan.
+Everything she had done was in the name of love.
+In the end, love carried her to the river of souls.
 The Gates of Hell stood before her.